astro-informatics/s2scat/docs/index.rst

 Differentiable scattering covariances on the sphere
 ===================================================

-``S2SCAT`` is a Python package for computing third generation scattering covariances on the sphere `(Mousset et al 2024) <https://arxiv.org/abs/xxxx.xxxxx>`_ using ``JAX``.
+``S2SCAT`` is a Python package for computing third generation scattering covariances on the sphere `(Mousset et al. 2024) <https://arxiv.org/abs/xxxx.xxxxx>`_ using ``JAX``.
 It leverages autodiff to provide differentiable transforms, which are also deployable on hardware accelerators (e.g. GPUs and TPUs).
 Scattering covariances are useful both for field-level generative modelling of complex non-Gaussian textures and for statistical compression of high dimensional field-level data, a key step of e.g. simulation based inference.

 .. important::
     It is worth highlighting that the input to ``S2SCAT`` are spherical harmonic coefficients, which can be generated with whichever software package you prefer, e.g. `S2FFT <https://github.com/astro-informatics/s2fft>`_ or `healpy <https://healpy.readthedocs.io/en/latest/>`_.
 Just ensure your harmonic coefficients are indexed using our convention; helper functions for this reindexing can be found in `S2FFT <https://github.com/astro-informatics/s2fft>`_.

 .. tip::
-    At launch ``S2SCAT`` provides two core transform modes: recursive, which performs underlying spherical harmonic and Wigner transforms through the `Price & McEwen <https://arxiv.org/abs/2311.14670>`_ recursion; and precompute, which a priori computes and caches all Wigner elements required.
+    At launch ``S2SCAT`` provides two core transform modes: on-the-fly, which performs underlying spherical harmonic and Wigner transforms through the `Price & McEwen <https://arxiv.org/abs/2311.14670>`_ recursion; and precompute, which a priori computes and caches all Wigner elements required.
 The precompute approach will be faster but can only be run up to :math:`L \sim 512`, whereas the recursive approach will run up to :math:`L \sim 2048`, depending on GPU hardware.

 +------------------------------+----------------+--------------+---------------+-----------------+--------------+----------------------------+--------------------------+
 | Ballpark Numbers [A100 40GB] | Max resolution | Forward pass | Gradient pass | JIT compilation | Input params | Anisotropic  (compression) | Isotropic  (compression) |